Maddox (writer): The Best Page in the Universe

 The Best Page in the Universe is a personal satirical humor website created by Maddox.
 Launched in 1997 without any high expectations, the website was primarily a personal homepage for Maddox to host his writings while working as a telemarketer for a small software company.
 Over time, the website became popular enough to allow Maddox to leave his day job as a telemarketer and commit to writing full-time.

 The Best Page in the Universe originated from a text document that Maddox wrote in 1996 named "fifty things that piss me off!".
 He gave the list to several people on EFnet's Internet Relay Chat channel #coders, and the positive response led him to create the website.
 Maddox decided to name his site The Best Page in the Universe despite his knowledge that at the time Yahoo! blocked sites with the phrase "the best" in the title from inclusion in its search engine.

-On July 15, 2009, Xmission.com, an ISP which hosts The Best Page in the Universe among other Utah clients, had an Alexa rank of about 16,000, declining to 77,000 by June 2017 and almost 300,000 by November 2021.
+On July 15, 2009, Xmission.com, an Internet service provider which hosts The Best Page in the Universe among other Utah clients, had an Alexa rank of about 16,000, declining to 77,000 by June 2017 and almost 300,000 by November 2021.
 TheBestPageInTheUniverse.net, an alternate domain for Maddox's website, had an Alexa rank of about 33,000 in 2009, 180,000 in 2017 and almost 2.4 million in 2021.
 Maddox attributes this change in traffic to his focus on launching the Madcast Media Network, a now defunct platform for internet personalities to launch bite-sized entertainment projects.